emoon/ProDBG/README.md

 sudo apt-get install -y libx11-dev libgl1-mesa-dev
 ```

-ProDBG uses Tundra to build the project on non-Windows systems.
-You can get and build by running the following:
+ProDBG uses Tundra to build the project the project.
+Binaries are supplied on Mac and Windows but needs to be built on Linux:
 * `git clone https://github.com/emoon/tundra.git`
 * `cd tundra`
 * `CXX=g++ make`